mitric-lab/programming_theochem/src/03-molecular_integrals.md

 - nuclear attraction integrals: $\langle \chi_\mu | -Z_{\mathrm{nuc}}/R_{\mathrm{nuc}} | \chi_\nu \rangle$
 - electron repulsion integrals: $\langle \mu \nu | \lambda \sigma \rangle$

-In this chapter, some basis concepts of basis functions will be introduced, followed by symbolic calculation of closed-form expressions for molecular integrals.
+In this chapter, some basic concepts of basis functions will be introduced, followed by symbolic calculation of closed-form expressions for molecular integrals.
 In the end, we will use these expressions to generate a module, which performs all these integrals.